-Its role is mainly to manage symptoms, and can therefore be used for a huge variety of conditions.
+This medication’s main role is managing symptoms.
+Therefore, vets can prescribe it for a huge variety of conditions.

 This wide coverage is one of the main reasons for this medications popularity, and why you may well have come across it at some point.